Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, he's accounted for 11.0% of his team's three-pointers made, averaging 2.3 per game.

-- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per contest.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the league.

-- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the NBA.
+- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.

-- In terms of 3-pointers, the 76ers have given up 11.6 makes per contest, fifth in the NBA.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Al Horford vs. the 76ers